-Temporary or not, inflation is rattling restaurants and broader economy
+Temporary or not, inflation is rattling restaurants and the broader economy

 Restaurant demand is likely to increase as more Americans return to work, especially with consumers sitting on an estimated $2.5 trillion in excess savings.
 The combination of a steady paycheck and less free time to devote to meal preparation often drives people to eat out, he said.

-Michael Strain, a former Fed economist now with the American Enterprise Institute, said the restaurant industry could suffer more-persistent inflation than other sectors.
+Michael Strain, a former Fed economist now with the American Enterprise Institute, said the restaurant industry could suffer more persistent inflation than other sectors.
 The cost of meals away from home is up 4.1% over the past year, below the economywide figure, according to the BLS.

 “You’re seeing significant price increases in restaurants,” he said, blaming factors including wage pressures.